-> In December 2019, all MA Enterprise images were migrated to a new repository.
+In December 2019, all Communications Enterprise images were migrated to a new repository.
 Images that were inserted into messages prior to this migration remain linked to the pre-migration repository.
 If you try to edit one of these images, an on-screen message will indicate that you have to perform a one-time save in order to update the image’s link to the new repository.

 - Edit the image and then save it to the new repository.